L400-RTI/Training-material/modules/03 - Connectors.md

 ### Schemas and throughput

 Schemas will be configured for direct ingestion to the Eventhouse only.
-For data which is pushed to the Eventhouse, the schema will not be defined in other way than the destionation table in the Eventhouse.
+For data which is pushed to the Eventhouse, the schema will not be defined in other way than the destination table in the Eventhouse.
 Schema validation is a part of the Ingestion module and will be handled there.

 When defining Eventhouse connectors, you must also define a schema to support that specific ingestion.